-In northwest Europe, the premium of benchmark diesel futures to crude oil - known as the ICE Gasoil crack - climbed sharply, temporarily topping \$37 a barrel, according to fair value data compiled by Bloomberg.
+In northwest Europe, the premium of benchmark diesel futures to crude oil - known as the ICE Gasoil crack - climbed sharply, temporarily topping \$37 a barrel, according to fair

 Price Impact

 Diesel futures for delivery in October also grew more expensive relative to barrels for arrival the following month.
 The bullish structure, known as backwardation, surpassed \$35 per ton, before paring some of those gains.